hiroshi-cl/play-routes-wire/README.md

 # play-routes-wire

-This is an ad-hoc macro project for [Play Framework](https://www.playframework.com/) with [MacWire](https://softwaremill.com/open-source/).
+This is an ad-hoc and tiny macro project for [Play Framework](https://www.playframework.com/) with [MacWire](https://softwaremill.com/open-source/).
 This macro automatically `wire`s all controllers for given generated routes classes.

 ## Motivation